mayabj/eece597_project2/README.md

 (3) code_to_recreate_the_tables_and_figures : Scripts to replicate the tables and figures in the paper

-(4) tables_and_figures_included_in_paper : Detailed spreadsheets capturing the data used to create the tables and figures in the paper
+(4) tables_and_figures_included_in_paper : Detailed spreadsheets capturing the data corresponding to the tables and figures in the paper